janpeter19/janpeter19/README.md

 [here](https://github.com/janpeter19/References/blob/main/Modelling_used.md).
 No installation needed!

-- **Note 2023-06-01** Now the setup scripts using PyFMI works again.
-They have been updated for Python 3.10 that is now default version for Colab VM since a few weeks.
-The scripts for FMPy are more robust.
-Further here are a few new repositories with preliminary notebooks:
-    - BPL_YEAST_COB_Batch - illustrate constraint-based modelling and simulation with FMU and Optlang in combination.
-    - BPL_IEC_operation - show downstream ion exchange chromatography in operation in several typical situations
-    - BPL_IEC_validation - show downstrean ion exchange chromatograph show similarity with original work

-- These notebooks show something of the width of using Bioprocess Library framework for simulation of bioprocesses.
-The notebooks will be updated with more explaining text gradually during the coming weeks.
+- **Note 2023-08-15**
+The Google Colab VM has recently been updated to Ubuntu 22.04 and runs Python 3.10 and enables us to use the latest version of the key package PyFMI.
+Most FMUs are still made for Ubuntu 20.04 but still works what I can after testing a few notebooks.
 Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).

 - 💞️ I’m looking to collaborate on expanding the examples of use of Modelica in Colab.
 I also tailor-make models of biotechnical processes for your needs on a consultancy basis.
 Work with processes involves broader data analysis and is a part of my work, and simulation is just one tool, but an important one.
 Digital Twins is a catchword these days and part of what I do.